Texas flooding mapped: Here are the affected areas as death toll rises

-Maps revealed that nearby Kerr County was disproportionately impacted, with authorities announcing in a Monday press conference that 75 people had been killed, including 48 adults and 27 children.
+Maps reveal the devastation seen in Kerr County, where authorities revealed 28 children were among the 84 victims in the flood-ravaged region.

-In Austin, a dozen people were also killed in associated flooding, and 14 remain unaccounted for, according to My San Antonio.
-Three people were reported to have died in Burnett County, two in Williamson County, one in Tom Green County, and two more in Kendall County, KXAN reported.
+In Austin, at least 13 people were also killed in associated flooding, and 15 remain unaccounted for, according to an official tally released by officials Monday.

+Authorities said at least seven people were killed in Travis County, six in Kendall County, five in Burnett County, two in Williamson County, one in Tom Green County, and two more in Kendall County.

-In Kerr County, search and rescue operations were continuing but first responders were running into technical challenges.
-There were also power outages, and 40 downed power lines.
-Officials said 10 girls from Camp Mystic – a Christian girls’ summer camp – and one counselor remained missing.
-The camp reported Monday that 27 members had been killed.
+In Kerr County, first responders were forced to navigate uprooted trees, swept-away buildings, and large piles of debris during their operations.
+There were also power outages thanks to 40 downed power lines, officials said.

+Ten girls from Camp Mystic and one counselor remained missing on Monday evening.
+The camp reported that the floods had killed 27 campers and staff members.

 Responding to a question about an emergency warning system, Cruz said there had always been a risk of flooding along the river and that everyone would evacuate people if they could go back in time.

-He noted that first responders had been swept off the road while trying to help.
+First responders had been swept off the road while trying to help, he added.

 ","copyright":"AP","title":"AP25186516385152","description":"A woman falls while climbing with others over debris on a bridge atop the Guadalupe River after a flash flood swept through the area Saturday, July 5, 2025, in Ingram, Texas.
 (AP Photo/Julio Cortez)","credit":null,"alt":"A woman falls while climbing with others over debris on a bridge atop the Guadalupe River after a flash flood swept through the area Saturday, July 5, 2025, in Ingram, Texas.","url":"https://static.independent.co.uk/2025/07/07/16/47/AP25186516385152.jpeg","mid":5705012,"cleanUrl":"https://static.independent.co.uk/2025/07/07/16/47/AP25186516385152.jpeg","extra":{"imageSize":{"width":3944,"height":2630},"sizes":{"Freeform":{"trimData":{"top":0,"right":0,"bottom":0,"left":0},"cropData":{"x":0,"y":0,"width":3944,"height":2630,"rotate":0,"scaleX":1,"scaleY":1}}}},"localCaption":"The Central Texas Guadalupe River rose to its second-highest level on record last week.
 Flood watches and warnings remain in effect on Monday following deadly flooding","localCopyright":"AP"},"type":"image"},{"data":{"caption":"Sergio Sanchez walks through debris while assisting with search and rescue efforts on the banks of the Guadalupe River on July 06, 2025 in Center Point, Texas. ","copyright":"Getty","title":"GettyImages-2223865663","description":"CENTER POINT, TEXAS - JULY 06: Sergio Sanchez walks through debris while assisting with search and rescue efforts on the banks of the Guadalupe River on July 06, 2025 in Center Point, Texas.
 Sanchez and his family drove from San Antonio to help with search and rescue efforts.
 Heavy rainfall caused severe flooding along the Guadalupe River in central Texas, leaving more than 70 people reported dead.
 (Photo by Brandon Bell/Getty Images)","credit":null,"alt":"Sergio Sanchez walks through debris while assisting with search and rescue efforts on the banks of the Guadalupe River on July 06, 2025 in Center Point, Texas.","url":"https://static.independent.co.uk/2025/07/07/16/16/GettyImages-2223865663.jpeg","mid":5705032,"cleanUrl":"https://static.independent.co.uk/2025/07/07/16/16/GettyImages-2223865663.jpeg","extra":{"imageSize":{"width":8667,"height":5768},"sizes":{"3:2":{"trimData":{"top":0,"right":8,"bottom":0,"left":7},"cropData":{"x":7.500000000000082,"y":0,"width":8652,"height":5768,"rotate":0,"scaleX":1,"scaleY":1}},"Freeform":{"trimData":{"top":0,"right":0,"bottom":0,"left":0},"cropData":{"x":0,"y":0,"width":8667,"height":5768,"rotate":0,"scaleX":1,"scaleY":1}}}},"localCaption":"Search and rescue efforts continued on Monday, amid rainy weather.
 But officials said responders were running into technical challenges","localCopyright":"Getty"},"type":"image"}],"id":"auto-image-gallery","isImage":false,"title":"Here is where the flash flooding has hit Texas"}